 - Advanced Certification or Advanced Credentialing

 - Federal Stafford Loan Forgiveness for Teachers

 - Federal Perkins Loan Forgiveness for Teachers and Head Start Instructors

 - Transition to Teaching

 - Academies for American History and Civics - The Academies for American History and Civics program was authorized under the American History and Civics Act of 2004 and Title V of the Elementary and Secondary Education Act of 1965.
 The program supports intensive workshops for teachers and students in the areas of history and civics.
-In fiscal years 2011 through 2013, Congress did not appropriate funds for the program, and the President's 2014 Budget Request does not include funding for the program.
-In 2010, the program received $2 million, including $1 million for the portion of the program that serves teachers, called the Presidential Academies for the Teaching of American History and Civics, received $1 million.
+In fiscal years 2011 through 2014, Congress did not appropriate funds for the program, and the President's 2015 Budget Request does not include funding for the program.
+In 2010, the program received $2 million, including $1 million for the portion of the program that serves teachers, called the Presidential Academies for the Teaching of American History and Civics.

 Return to table of contents.

 PreK-12 Teacher Programs and Funding

 |Discretionary Programs||2014 Funding|

 |Teachers for a Competitive Tomorrow||0|